 The JFSC has published guidance on how ICOs will be approved in Jersey through existing laws and regulation (the Guidance), which has been endorsed by the Jersey government.

-As with all Jersey companies (and as set out above), a proposed ICO issuing company will require a consent from the Jersey Companies Registry under COBO), and in considering an application the Registry will have regard to the Registry's Processing Statement (RPS) and the Sound Business Practice Policy (SBPP).
-In addition to publishing the Guidance, the JFSC has published updated versions of the RPS and the SBPP to specifically address ICOs, and the approach that the JFSC will take in considering applications to form an ICO issuer in Jersey.
+As with all Jersey companies (and as set out above), a proposed ICO issuing company will require a consent from the Jersey Companies Registry under COBO, and in considering an application the Registry will have regard to the Registry's Processing Statement (RPS) and the Sound Business Practice Policy (SBPP).
+In addition to publishing the Guidance, the JFSC has published updated versions of the RPS and the SBPP to specifically address ICOs and classify digital assets and cryptocurrencies as a sensitive activity, as well as set out the approach that the JFSC will take in considering applications to form an ICO issuer in Jersey.